datawire/edge-stack/charts/edge-stack/README.md

 This helm chart inherits much of the config from the [Emissary-Ingress 2.0 Helm Chart](https://github.com/emissary-ingress/emissary/tree/master/charts/emissary-ingress).
 Because of this, any value that you do not see in the default `values.yaml` file here specifically for the Edge Stack installation must be configured under the `emissary-ingress` value.
-For example, If you would like to set the `createDefaultListeners` you would enable that setting in a values file like so for the Edge Stack chart:
+For example, if you would like to set the `createDefaultListeners` you would enable that setting in a values file like so for the Edge Stack chart:

 ```
 emissary-ingress: